 Then there's the size, of course.
 The interior dimensions of 7.13-by-4.38-by-0.72 inches make it suitable for most smartphones and other devices.

-I'm also impressed with the device's nano suction feet that allow it to attach to any surface firmly.
+When preparing this PhoneSoap Pro review, I was also impressed with the device's nano suction feet that allow it to attach to any surface firmly.
 With more stability, it's easier to open and close the tool.
 And then there's the color choices.
 The PhoneSoap Pro is available in six colors, including black, white, red, blue, purple, and green, allowing you to match your style.

-PhoneSoap Pro: What I don't like
+PhoneSoap Pro review: What I don't like

 The PhoneSoap Pro's quicker cleaning time and larger bay come at a cost, which some users might rather not spend.
 The Pro unit is $40 more than PhoneSoap 3, and $20 more than both the PhoneSoap Go and PhoneSoap Wireless.